Is taking magnesium good for migraine?

 Magnesium oxide in doses up to 400 mg is pregnancy category A, which means it can be used safely in pregnancy.
 Magnesium sulfate, typically given intravenously, now carries a warning related to bone thinning seen in the developing fetus when used longer than 5-7 days in a row.
 This was discovered in the context of high doses being given to pregnant women to prevent preterm labor.

-The most substantial evidence for magnesium’s effectiveness is in patients who have or have had aura with their migraines.
+The most substantial evidence for magnesium’s effectiveness is in patients who have or have had aura with their migraine.
 It is believed magnesium may prevent the wave of brain signaling, called cortical spreading depression, which produces the visual and sensory changes in the common forms of aura.
 Other mechanisms of magnesium action include improved platelet function and decreased release or blocking of pain transmitting chemicals in the brain such as Substance P and glutamate.
 Magnesium may also prevent the narrowing of brain blood vessels caused by the neurotransmitter serotonin.

 Daily oral magnesium has also been shown to prevent menstrually related migraine, especially in those with premenstrual migraine.
 This means that preventive use can target those with aura or those with menstrually related migraine, even for those with irregular cycles.